WICG/navigation-api/README.md

 - `info`: any value passed by `appHistory.pushNewEntry({ url, state, navigateInfo })` or `appHistory.updateCurrentEntry({ url, state, navigateInfo })`, if the navigation was initiated by one of those methods and the `navigateInfo` option was supplied; otherwise, null.
 See [the example below](#example-using-navigateinfo) for more.

-Note that you can check if the navigation will be same-document via `event.destinationEntry.sameDocument`.
+Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destinationEntry.sameDocument`.

+The event is not fired in the following cases:

+- User-initiated cross-document navigations via browser UI, such as the URL bar or bookmarks.
+- Programmatically-initiated cross-document navigations originating from other windows, such as `window.open(url, "nameOfAnotherWindow")`.

-In some cases, the event is cancelable via `event.preventDefault()`, which prevents the navigation from going through.
-Specifically:
+Whenever it is fired, the event is cancelable via `event.preventDefault()`, which prevents the navigation from going through.
+To name a few notable examples of when the event is fired, i.e. when you can intercept the navigation:

-- It is cancelable for user-initiated navigations via `<a>` and `<form>` elements, including both same-document fragment navigations and cross-document navigations.
+- User-initiated navigations via `<a>` and `<form>` elements, including both same-document fragment navigations and cross-document navigations.
-- It is cancelable for programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`, including both same-document fragment navigations and cross-document navigations.
+- Programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`, including both same-document fragment navigations and cross-document navigations.
-- It is cancelable for programmatically-initiated same-document navigations initiated via `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, or their old counterparts `history.pushState()` and `history.replaceState()`.
+- Programmatically-initiated same-document navigations initiated via `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, or their old counterparts `history.pushState()` and `history.replaceState()`.
-- It is _not_ cancelable for user-initiated navigations via browser UI, such as the URL bar or bookmarks.
-- It is _not_ cancelable for programmatically-initiated navigations originating from other windows, such as `window.open(url, "nameOfAnotherWindow")`.

-_TODO: should the event even fire at all, for these latter two cases?_
+(This list is not comprehensive; for the complete list of possible navigations on the web platform, see [this appendix](#appendix-types-of-navigations).)

 These restrictions are designed so that canceling the `navigate` event gives web developers an easier mechanism to do things they can already do.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`.
 It does not give them any new powers, and in particular it does not allow trapping the user on a page by intercepting the back button or URL bar navigations.

 Additionally, the event has a special method `event.respondWith(promise)`.
-This can only be called when the event is cancelable; in other cases it will throw an exception.
 If called, this will:

 - Cancel the navigation (but see below).
 - Wait for the promise to settle.